 Traidcraft, est. 1979, are the original fair trade pioneers in the UK.
 They advocate the importance of organic farming, sustainability, and transparency to the lives of growers and artisans around the world.

-Traidcraft has two components: Traidcraft plc, which sells fairly traded products sourced from growers and artisans worldwide, and Traidcraft Exchange, a development charity that uses the power of trade to create lasting solutions to poverty.
+Traidcraft has two components: Traidcraft plc, which sells fairly traded products sourced from growers and artisans worldwide, and Transform Trade (formerly Traidcraft Exchange), a development charity that uses the power of trade to create lasting solutions to poverty.
 As well as the Fairtrade label, which they helped to create, they recognise other certification systems and continue to look for new ways to do fair trade.

 Traidcraft are saving vanishing traditional skills from extinction, and celebrating a world of creativity and culture through quality fair trade products.
 They offer sustainable fashion, home and garden goods and handmade, ethical, fair trade gifts.
 Their sustainable range of future-proof groceries also includes a Great Taste Award winning range of Fairtrade tea, organic coffee, organic chocolate and even a delicious range of vegan chocolate.

 In its simplest form trade should be beneficial for everyone involved.
 Goods and money are exchanged and everyone is better off.
 But global trade doesn’t work this way – instead it feeds the rich and exploits the poor.
 It traps people in poverty.
-Traidcraft Exchange exists to do two thing: To support people to harness the benefits of trade. and to fight against injustice in global trade.
+Transform Trade, which was branded as Traidcraft Exchange until 2022, exists to do two thing: To support people to harness the benefits of trade. and to fight against injustice in global trade.
 It’s a simple mission, but it is changing lives all over the world.

 Traidcraft in Ludlow